EEN421/EEN421.github.io/_posts/2025-11-20-🧰-PowerShell-Toolbox-Part-3-of-4:-GPO-HTML-Export-Script-—-Snapshot-Every-Group-Policy-Object-in-One-Pass.md

 Next up in the series?
 We’re shifting gears from infrastructure + identity to something that quietly strengthens every script in your arsenal:

-🧰 PowerShell Toolbox (Part 4): Linting Your Scripts with Invoke-ScriptAnalyzer
+🧰 PowerShell Toolbox (Part 4): Auditing Your Scripts with Invoke-ScriptAnalyzer

 If Parts 1–3 gave you visibility into your environment, Part 4 will give you visibility into your code; Because let’s be honest — half of our automation is written either: